Bay of Whales: Discovery and naming

 Ernest Shackleton named the feature on January 24, 1908, during the Nimrod Expedition, because of the large number of whales seen near this location.

 History

 During his quest for the South Pole, Norwegian explorer Roald Amundsen established a temporary base, which he named Framheim, at the Bay of Whales.
 The base was used between January 1911 – February 1912, and was named after Amundsen's ship Fram.

-The Bay of Whales has also served as a logistical support base for several other important Antarctic expeditions, including: